Social media: A cocktail party

 What do you think?
 Am I right?
 Partially right, sorta right? or am I missing the point?

-2 Responses to “Social media: A cocktail party”
+2 thoughts on “Social media: A cocktail party

 To answer your question, I think you’re right.
 I think what we’re doing with social media marketing is very, very old.
 We’re communicating like people did hundreds of years ago.
 We now just have tools to make these conversations happen efficiently across the globe, which we never had before.